Building Relationships with Families

 When I train educators across the country on building relationships with families, I find that what teachers can do to gain families’ commitment, involvement, and support falls into these major buckets:

-- In every interaction with families, begin with a caring statement about the child followed by a positive statement.
-Examples:
+In every interaction with families, begin with a caring statement about the child followed by a positive statement.
+For example:

 - I am calling today because I care about Ryan and it matters to me that he does well in school.
 Academically, Ryan is very bright.